A bilevel approach for compensation and routing decisions in last-mile delivery: The Bilevel PTP with Fixed Margins

-In this section, we introduce a formulation for the BPFM with a limit on the number of packages.
+In this section, we introduce a formulation for the BPFM, first, with a limit on the number of packages, and then, in Subsection~\ref{sub:tmax}, with a limit on the duration of the route.

 We recall that in the BPFM the leader does not decide on the compensations to be paid to the carriers, i.e., $\bar p_i^k$ is fixed and given a-priori.

-To model the leader's decision on the proposal to each carrier, we use binary decision variables $x^k_{i}$, $i\in V$, $k\in K$, which take the value 1, iff the platform assigns customer $i$ to carrier $k$, i.e., if $i \in P_k$.
-In addition, we define the lower-level binary variable $y^k_{i}$ for each $i\in V_0$ and $k\in K$, to model the acceptance decision of the carriers. $y^k_{i}$ is 1, iff carrier $k$ accepts to serve customer $i$, i.e., $i \in Q_k$; in particular, $y^{k}_0$ is equal to 1 in case carrier $k$ accepts to make at least one delivery.
-Finally, we consider the set of lower-level binary variables $z^k_{ij}$ for all $(i,j)\in A$ and $k\in K$ to model the routing decisions of the carriers.
-In particular, $z^k_{ij}=1$ iff arc $\left(i,j\right) \in A$ is traversed by carrier $k$.
+To model the leader's decision on the proposal to each carrier, we use the binary decision variable $x^k_{i}$ for each $i\in V$, $k\in K$, which takes the value 1 if the platform assigns customer $i$ to carrier $k$, i.e., $i\in P_k$.
+In addition, we define the lower-level binary variable $y^k_{i}$ for each $i\in V_0$ and $k\in K$, to model the acceptance decision of the carriers. $y^k_{i}$ is 1 if carrier $k$ accepts to serve customer $i$, i.e., $i \in Q_k$; in particular, $y^{k}_0$ is equal to 1 in case carrier $k$ accepts to make at least one delivery.
+Finally, we consider the set of lower-level binary variables $z^k_{ij}$ for all $(i,j)\in A$ and $k\in K$ (already introduced for formulations~\eqref{eq:wta-ptp} and \eqref{eq:ucc-ptp}) to model the routing decisions of the carriers.
+In particular, $z^k_{ij}=1$ if arc $\left(i,j\right) \in A$ is traversed by carrier $k$.

 Then, the BPFM formulation is as follows: